AdamRTomkins/AR-Architecture/_posts/2018-01-17-Introduction_To_AR.markdown

 The big players in the space are Microsoft with the Hololens, and Meta with the Meta2 headset.
 While these are promising, they are hard to get hold of and expensive, especially as a fledgling AR developer.

 We will focus on the Mobile AR development, which gives you two options, hand-held mobile AR, and Cardboard style AR headsets, such as the Aryzon.
-You can find the getting started tutorials with both, using Vuforia (here)[..] and (here)[..]
+You can find the getting started tutorials with both, using Vuforia [here](https://adamrtomkins.github.io/AR-Architecture/Unity_Vuforia/) and [here][https://adamrtomkins.github.io/AR-Architecture/AR-with-Aryzon/]